josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/☄️_ww3_started_years_ago.md

 ## 🏮 Footer

-*☄️ Already in World War 3* is a living node of the Polaris Protocol.
+*☄️ "WW3" Started Years Ago* is a living node of the Polaris Protocol.
 It argues that the third world war is not a coming possibility but a present, mis-labelled condition.

 > 📡 Cross-references: